shupx/swarm_ros_bridge/README.md

 ### - More send_topics

 We support up to 50 send_topics.
-Modify the following lines in `src/swarm_ros_bridge/include/ros_sub_pub.hpp` if you need more:
+Modify the following lines in `src/swarm_ros_bridge/include/ros_sub_pub.hpp` if you need more.

 ```cpp
 // in ros_sub_pub.hpp